syedmwgilani/Habbit-Tracker/README.md

 2. Make progress bar clickable.
 3. Create a list of Habit objects that hold the progress bars.

+## Limitations:

+- Due to the limitations of localStorage, this will only show data for a year.
+   - The user will only be able to go back input data for about a year prior.
+   - Make this apparent to the user.
+- Add feature to delete habits that are older than a year.

 localStorage.getItem('activeHabitTemplates') OR localStorage.getItem('inactiveHabitTemplates')